section-engineering-education/engineering-education/articles/problem-framing/index.md

 •	What period will it take to evaluate the success (or failure) of the model?

 Let’s use our example of categorizing customers based on their habits.
 Success would involve correctly categorizing customers into their respective segments.
 As a result, a key performance metric may be classification accuracy.
 We can measure these metrics after a set period that would allow us to gather enough data.
 The data should also be obtained from the right sources and be of the right quality.
-The duration to evaluate whether the model is a success or failure would depend on the goals of the organization.
+The duration to evaluate whether the model is a success or failure would depend on the organization's goals.
 For example, quarterly goals would help in determining a period for assessment.
 It might be said that if no product-market fit is attained within a given quarter, it may be deemed as an unsuccessful model.

 #### Assessing feasibility of machine learning